top of page

 • Envy-jealousy - This poison is the destruction of loving appreciation (giving out).
 A person gripped by envy-jealousy is dissociated from the joy for the other's good fortune / the other's attainments make me hurt inside (they stole my joy)

-The FEELiNGS practice, based on ancient wisdom, can contain and transform the most primitive aspects of our minds.
+The FEELiNGS - Nothing to Grasp practice, based on ancient wisdom, can contain and transform the most primitive aspects of our minds.

 Learning more: